-The Budget Committee has concluded that a fiscally responsible funding strategy must be adopted to allocate funding to address staffing needs.
-The Budget Committee's recommendation is to establish a Staffing Reserve Fund and to allocate an initial amount of \$300,000 to that fund for FY 2023-24.
-It is expected that at least \$300,000 will need to be allocated each year to the Staffing Reserve Fund to plan for future staffing needs.
-This strategy provides the City Council with funds to allow planning for staffing, without limiting the decision-making of the full Council as to which positions will or will not be approved.
+The Budget Committee concluded that a fiscally responsible funding strategy must be adopted to allocate funding to address staffing needs.
+The Budget Committee's recommendation was to establish a Staffing Reserve Fund and to allocate an initial amount of \$300,000 to that fund for FY 2023-24.
+It was expected that at least \$300,000 would need to be allocated each year to the Staffing Reserve Fund to plan for future staffing needs.
+This strategy provided the City Council with funds to allow planning for staffing, without limiting the decision-making of the full Council as to which positions would or would not be approved.
+The City Council did not follow this recommended approach.
+The \$300,000 was applied toward expenses in the Fire Department and Police Department, as described above.
+The unassigned reserve balance at the end of FY 2023-24 is now projected to be 14.8%, , slightly below the City Council adopted policy of 15%.